anthonylangsworth/EDMFAT/README.md

 1. Install [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector/wiki/Installation-&-Setup) version 4.0 or later.

 To install or upgrade:
 1. Download the latest MSI file under [Releases](https://github.com/anthonylangsworth/EDMFAT/releases) at the top right.
-You may get a warning saying it is harmful.
+You may get a warning saying it is potentially harmful.
 Please ignore these warnings.
 2. Run the MSI.
 This installs the plug-in, upgrading if an earlier version is present.
 Running the MSI does not require local administrative privileges.
 3. Restart EDMC if it was already running.